sitepack/sitepack/README.md

 - Powered by [webpack](https://webpack.github.io/), you can add [loaders](https://webpack.github.io/docs/list-of-loaders.html) like Typescript, Babel, Jade, React, SASS, LESS, Post CSS, Markdown, ...
 - Support [CSS Modules](https://github.com/css-modules/css-modules).
 - Load content, scripts and style on demand.
-- Use [router5](http://router5.github.io/) for client side routing, you can control whether a page can be navigate or not.
+- Client side routing.
-- Pre-rendered at build time (only public pages).
+- Pre-rendered at build time.

 ## Can I use it as a static site generator?